-For the green beans you can use approximately 1½ to 2 pounds fresh green beans (cooked).
-Two cans (14.5 ounces each) green beans or French style green beans (drained).
-Or 16 to 20 ounces frozen green beans (thawed).
+For the green beans, you can use approximately 1½ to 2 pounds of fresh green beans (cooked).
+Two cans (14.5 ounces each) of green beans or French-style green beans (drained).
+Or 16 to 20 ounces of frozen green beans (thawed).
 You can replace the Cream of Mushroom soup with almost any cream soup concentrate.
 Cream of Celery, Cream of Chicken, and Cream of Mushroom with roasted garlic are all good replacements.
-The addition of cheese to the mixture and no milk or other liquid, keep this casserole thick, no runny casseroles with this recipe.
+With the addition of cheese to the mixture and no milk or other liquid, keep this casserole thick, no runny casseroles with this recipe.

 Cheesy Green Bean Casserole

 - 4 cups green beans (fresh, frozen or canned)

 - 1 can (10.5 oz) Condensed Cream of Mushroom soup

 - 1 cup shredded cheese